 Unveiled in 2019 at the Geneva Motor Show, the Audi Q4 e-tron is an impressive all-electric SUV that boasts both style and performance.
 The vehicle will travel for up to 280 miles on a single charge.
 It manages 0-62 mph in 6.3s and has a top speed of 112 mph.
 The SUV is set to be available in summer 2021 with prices starting from around £50,000.

 BMW Concept i4 release date: Late 2021

 The BMW Concept i4 is an all-electric car that’s set to be revealed in late 2021.
 The four-door vehicle will boast a top speed of 124 mph, where its motors will output over 400 kW (530 hp) of power and make it fly to 60 mph from standstill in under 4s.
 As for its range, it’s expected that it’ll last over 373 miles on a single charge; it’ll have a 150 kW fast-charger to help it replenish its battery pack in under 30 minutes, too.

 BMW Vision iNEXT price: Undisclosed

-The Byton M-Byte is a Chinese-built electric SUV that is set to come out in the US in 2020 and hit Europe in 2021.
+The Byton M-Byte is a Chinese-built electric SUV that came out in the US in 2020 and is set to hit Europe in late 2021.
 The vehicle will be available in two configurations: a cheaper single-motor version that’ll output 200 kW of power (268 hp) and 0-62 mph in 7.5s, and a dual 300 kW (402 hp) model that’ll hit 62 mph in under 5.5s.
-It’s estimated the SUV will have a real-world driving range of around 200-250 miles on a single charge.
+It’s estimated the SUV will have a range of up to 286 miles.